Searching for Dark Photons with Maverick Top Partners: Searching for the dark photon with decays

 Since both stop and $T$ pair production yield similar kinematic distributions in the final states, the efficiencies of two searches are quite similar \cite{Kraml:2016eti}.
 The upper bound on the stop pair production cross section can then be reinterpreted as a bound on the VLQ pair production cross section:

-In Fig.~\ref{fig:Bounds_Stop} we show this limit in the $v_d-M_T$ plane for a dark photon mass of $M_{\gamma_d}=1$~GeV.
+In Fig.~\ref{fig:Bounds_Stop} we show this limit in the $v_d-M_T$ plane for a dark photon mass of $M_{\gamma_d}=1$~GeV (gray region is ruled out).
 We used the $T$ branching ratios in Fig.~\ref{fig:TBRSorAD} and the NNLO $T\overline{T}$ cross section in Fig.~\ref{fig:T_prod_13}.
 As shown in Sec.~\ref{sec:proddec}, the production and decay rates of the VLQ are relatively independent of model parameters and this result is robust.
 We find that VLQ masses

 are excluded for $M_{\gamma_d} = 1$ GeV and $v_d \lesssim 500$ GeV when the dark photon is stable on collider time scales.
-The bound can be slightly weakened for higher values of $v_d$ since the branching ratio of $T$ into SM bosons increases, suppressing $\text{BR}( T \rightarrow t \gamma_d)$ as displayed in Figure \ref{fig:TBRSorAD}.
+The bound can be weakened for higher values of $v_d$ since the branching ratio of $T$ into SM bosons with visible decays increases, suppressing $\text{BR}( T \rightarrow t \gamma_d)$ as displayed in Figure \ref{fig:TBRSorAD}.